stpkkk/Dice-Game/README.md

 Contributing:
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.

-This game is a part of JavaScript Course to improve my skills!!!
+This game is a part of JavaScript Course, created to improve my skills!!!